 - it’s on British Water’s list of approved equipment

-You can also ask the company that installed your equipment to confirm that it complies with the British Standard that was in place at the time the equipment was installed.
+You can also ask the company that installed your equipment to confirm that it met the British Standard in place at the time of installation.

-Your treatment system must be installed in line with the manufacturer’s specification (the instruction manual or technical set of requirements that comes with the equipment).
+Your treatment system must be installed and operated in line with the manufacturer’s specification.
+This is the instruction manual or technical set of requirements that comes with the equipment.

-Have your treatment system regularly emptied and maintained
+Get your treatment system regularly maintained (rule 11)

 You should have your treatment system regularly maintained in line with the manufacturer’s instructions.
-If these aren’t available, ask your local maintenance company for advice.
+If these are not available, ask your local maintenance company for advice.

-You must have your treatment system repaired or replaced if it isn’t in good working order, for example if it has:
+You must have your treatment system repaired or replaced if it is not in good working order.
+For example, this could be if it has:

 - cracks in tank walls or pipes